I sit at my desk, transfixed. On the screen before me, in all its grandeur, is my weekly schedule.

 Once you find your spot on this earth, do not expect that you will stay there on your own.
 You need landmarks, routines, check points, and external prompts to help you remember who you are and where you are going.
 Set time aside on a regular basis to check in.
 Create routines that help you do important tasks without thinking or being swayed by outside forces.
 Building your abundant life will not just happen.
 You must maintain awareness and be intentional.
 No one can do this 24/7, so find a way to remind yourself.

 Life is hard, folks.
 Them’s just the facts.
 It is also beautiful and highly rewarding if you find your niche.
-Every single step away from misery and toward fulfilment is worth a celebration.
-Create a list of small to large things that constitute a celebration for you.
+Every single step away from misery and toward fulfillment is worth a celebration.
+Create a list of small-large things that constitute a celebration for you.
 A high-five?
 Manicure?
 Afternoon off?
 Dinner out?
 What helps you mark your progress.
 None of us will keep on the road to success if it is all “have tos” and drudgery.
 Don’t wait for others.
 Create your own joy – they will join in, trust me!

 This journey to finding the sweet spot of “enough” will have curves and bumps for sure.
 I teach this information every day and even I fall down and get lost from time-to-time.
 Life is just too big and when it is, shut down happens.
 I accept that.
 When I fall, I take stock of what I think the cause is, dust myself off, talk to myself with encouragement and compassion, and get back up.
 The mistakes and falls we make are not failures, folks – they are fertilizer in the soil of your abundant life.